jaredballou/insurgency-sourcemod/README.md

  * [Plugin - ammocheck.smx](plugins/ammocheck.smx?raw=true)
  * [Source - ammocheck.sp](scripting/ammocheck.sp)

 Adds check_ammo command that client runs and gets RO2-style "Mag feels mostly full" estimation of remaining ammo.
 Reloading will also pop this up to alert player if they have inserted a magazine that is less than full.
-Future features I'd like to do are to show a reload animation partially to animate the check, and have the check command delay the next weapon attack to simulate removing and checking the magazine.
-Due to the way the theater system works, it's not practical to hard-code weapon data like magazine capacity in the plugin as similar CS and TF2 plugins do, so I have a hacky method that checks the 'm_iClip' variable and uses that to perform the math.
 There are other workarounds and todos in the source code as well.
 Release candidate, no obvious bugs, but still needs a lot of polish.

 #### CVAR List
  * "sm_ammocheck_enabled" "1" //sets whether ammo check is enabled

 #### Todo
  * [ ] Add client-side config on enable, display location, and to show after mag change
+ * [ ] Show a reload animation partially to animate the check
+ * [ ] Have the check command delay the next weapon attack to simulate removing and checking the magazine.

 ---
 ### Backblast (version 0.0.2)